What You Need to Know About DUI/OVI Charges

 Due to Ohio’s implied consent law, you are required to consent to an officer’s request of a breathalyzer test upon the suspicion of intoxication.
 There are times when refusing a breathalyzer can be in your best interest when you consider that the penalty for refusing implied consent laws like taking a breathalyzer are often less severe than that of a drunken driving conviction.
 If you are certain that you are over the legal limit for blood-alcohol at the time of your initial questioning it may prove a lesser of two evils to refuse to take the breathalyzer.

 Again, this alternative comes immediate consequences that must be taken into account before your refusal becomes an official matter of record.

 DUI/OVI charges can hold significant weight upon one’s future.
 The danger posed by the crime reflects the severity of its long-lasting penalties, making the need for expert counsel all the more critical.

 The attorneys at Ziccarelli and Martello possess years of experience in DUI/OVI defense and will work to retain your driver’s license and avoid a criminal record whenever possible.
 All initial legal consultations with us are 100% FREE.
-Call us, toll free at 800-203-3110 and let’s discuss, one-on-one, what’s best for your future.
+Call us at 440-255-0500 and let’s discuss, one-on-one, what’s best for your future.